DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/PROCESS.md

 2. **API Gateway**:
    - Provides secure API endpoint for edge devices

-3. **Lambda Function**:
+3. **EC2 Instance**:
    - Processes images using YOLOv8n model
    - Determines egg fertility
    - Implements correction code for multiple detections

 4. **S3 Buckets**:
-   - Model Storage: For storing the YOLOv8n model
    - Results Storage: For storing processing results and logs
+   - Metrics Storage: For storing daily results metrics to be used later

 5. **CloudWatch**:
    - Monitors system performance and health

+6. **Lambda Function**:
+   - Extracts the data daily after the daily production schedule
+   - Makes a file with a report of the daily results to upload into the Metrics Storage S3 Bucket
+   - Deletes the data in the Results Storage S3 Bucket for cost reduction

 #### Data Flow
 1. Edge device captures image of a single egg on the conveyor belt
 2. Image is sent to API Gateway
-3. API Gateway triggers Lambda function
+3. API Gateway inputs to EC2 Instance
-4. Lambda function processes the image:
+4. EC2 Instance processes the image:
-   - Downloads model from S3 (if not cached)
    - Performs fertility detection
    - Applies correction code for multiple detections
    - Stores results in S3
    - Returns results to API Gateway
 5. Results are sent back to edge device
-6. Edge device controls conveyor belt based on results
+6. Edge device controls conveyor belt based on results (after production hours)
+8. Lambda function is trigered:
+   - Extract Results Storage S3 Bucket data
+   - Make a report and dowNloads it to the Metrics Storage S3 Bucket
+   - Deletes all the data in the Results Storage S3 Bucket

 ## Implementation Plan